Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{Open-Source Platforms}

-The AI safety community would greatly benefit from the development and open-source release of safety platforms and libraries.
-These tools would facilitate the rapid evaluation, testing, and improvement of safety mechanisms across a variety of models and applications.
-Open-sourcing these platforms would foster collaboration and transparency, enabling researchers and practitioners to share best practices, benchmark safety techniques, and contribute to the establishment of universal safety standards.
+The AI safety community would benefit greatly from the development and open-source release of safety platforms and libraries.
+Such tools would accelerate the evaluation, testing, and enhancement of safety mechanisms across diverse models and applications.
+Open-sourcing these resources would promote collaboration and transparency, allowing researchers and practitioners to share best practices, benchmark safety solutions, and contribute to the creation of universal safety standards.